hernanmd/ApplicationSecurity/repository/ApplicationSecurity.package/ASSecuredCheckPoint.class/README.md

-A secured check point implements methods for securing an application.
+A secured checkpoint implements methods for securing an application.

 legalMachines 		<Set>
 allowedMachines 	<Set>	Peers allowed to enter a system